apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 =================

-This mod aims to speed up nearly all the noticeably-slow interactive objects that you use throughout WL.
-It will eventually hope to encompass basically the entire game, but **it is currently a work in progress!**
+This mod aims to speed up nearly all the noticeably-slow interactive objects that you use throughout BL3.
+It's focused mostly on things you directly interact with, though it does include other speedups like NPC walking speeds, where appropriate.
+The mod doesn't attempt to do any dialogue or mission skips -- all content in the game should still be available.

-As such, this mod has not seen an awful lot of testing, so please let me know if there's anything game-breaking or Obviously Wrong with this (like if a too-fast animation ends up breaking mission progression somewhere).
-Ordinarily I wouldn't release this until I'd had a chance to thoroughly test it, but there's some fairly deep mining I need to do in the data to finish it properly

-Currently, the mod attempts to affect the following:

-* Lootable Containers, Doors, Elevators, Loot Dice, Wheel of Fate, Lost Loot Machine, etc...
+* Lootable Containers, Doors, Elevators, Loot Dice, Wheel of Fate, Lost Loot Machine, Barf Bunnies, etc...
+* Fast Travel / Teleport / Respawning
+* A lot of mission-and-map-specific animations throughout the game
+* Various character walking-speed increases:
+  * Curator (from The Ditcher)
+  * Flora and Glornesh (from A Farmer's Ardor)
+  * Jar
+  * Punchfather
+  * Ron Rivote
+  * Torgue
+  * Wastard

 Not Handled By This Mod
 =======================